theypsilon/_arcade-organizer/README.md

 # _arcade-organizer

-A Simple script to automate organizing MiSTers \_Arcade directory based on you MRA files.
+A Simple script to automate organizing MiSTer's \_Arcade directory based on your MRA files.

 Instructions: